-The remarkable transformation to the building, the site, and this whole neighborhood is now complete.
 The colorful and thoughtful design of the three-story mixed-use building that now occupies this site makes it a true landmark in this neighborhood.
 With 38 2-bedroom and 3-bedroom units and 5,000 sf of commercial space on the ground floor, this building is already functioning as a catalyst for change and progress in a once-declining neighborhood.
 There is activity on the street from the influx of new tenants, and the building is contemporary, clean, and more in scale with the rest of the structures that surround it.
 Once a dilapidated and dangerous eyesore, this building now serves as a successful example of an ambitious vision becoming a reality through hard work and cooperation.